Second Council of Lyon: Union of churches

-Plans for a Crusade
+Plans for crusade

 The council drew up plans for a crusade (passagium generale) to recover the Holy Land, which was to be financed by a tithe imposed for six years on all the benefices of Christendom.
-The plans were approved but nothing concrete was done.
-James I of Aragon wished to organize the expedition at once, but this was opposed by the Knights Templar.
+The plans were approved, but nothing concrete was done.
+James I of Aragon wished to organise the expedition at once, but was opposed by the Knights Templar.
 The Franciscan friar Fidentius of Padua, who had experience in the Holy Land, was commissioned by the pope to write a report on the recovery of the Holy Land.

 Ambassadors of the Khan of the Tatars negotiated with the Pope, who asked them to leave Christians in peace during their war against Islam.
-The Mongol leader Abaqa Khan sent a delegation of 13-16 Mongols to the council, which created a great stir, particularly when their leader underwent a public baptism.
-Among the embassy were David of Ashby, and the clerk Rychaldus.
+The Mongol leader Abaqa Khan sent a delegation of 13 to 16 Mongols to the council, which created a great stir, particularly when their leader underwent a public baptism.
+Among the embassy were David of Ashby and the clerk Rychaldus.
 According to one chronicler, "The Mongols came, not because of the Faith, but to conclude an alliance with the Christians".

-Abaqa's Latin secretary Rychaldus delivered a report to the council, which outlined previous European-Ilkhanid relations under Abaqa's father, Hulagu, where after welcoming the Christian ambassadors to his court, Hulagu had agreed to exempt Latin Christians from taxes and charges, in exchange for their prayers for the Qaghan.
-According to Richardus, Hulagu had also prohibited the molestation of Frank establishments, and had committed to return Jerusalem to the Franks.
+Abaqa's Latin secretary Rychaldus delivered a report to the council, which outlined previous European-Ilkhanid relations under Abaqa's father, Hulagu, where, after welcoming the Christian ambassadors to his court, Hulagu had agreed to exempt Latin Christians from taxes and charges in exchange for their prayers for the Qaghan.
+According to Richardus, Hulagu had also prohibited the molestation of Frankish establishments and committed to return Jerusalem to the Franks.
 Richardus told the assembly that even after Hulagu's death, Abaqa was still determined to drive the Mamluks from Syria.

 At the council, Pope Gregory promulgated a new Crusade to start in 1278 in liaison with the Mongols.
 The Pope put in place a vast program to launch the Crusade, which was written down in his "Constitutions for the zeal of the faith".
-This text puts forward four main decisions to accomplish the Crusade: the imposition of a new tax during three years, the interdiction of any kind of trade with the Saracens, the supply of ships by the Italian maritime Republics, and the alliance of the West with Byzantium and the Il-Khan Abagha.
+The text put forward four main decisions to accomplish the Crusade: the imposition of a new tax during three years, the interdiction of any kind of trade with the Saracens, the supply of ships by the Italian maritime Republics and the alliance of the West with Byzantium and the Il-Khan Abagha.
 However, despite papal plans, there was little support from European monarchs, who at this point were more likely to give lip service to the idea of a Crusade than to commit actual troops.
 The Pope's death in 1276 put an end to any such plans, and the money that had been gathered was instead distributed in Italy.